dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

    set, it MUST respond with an EAP-Response with EAP-Type=EAP-EDHOC and no data.
 This serves as a fragment ACK.
 The EAP server MUST wait until it receives the EAP-Response before sending another fragment.
-   In order to prevent errors in processing of fragments, the EAP server MUST increment the Identifier field for each fragment contained within an EAP-Request, and the peer MUST include this Identifier value in the fragment ACK contained within the EAP-Response.
+   In order to prevent errors in the processing of fragments, the EAP server MUST increment the Identifier field for each fragment contained within an EAP-Request, and the peer MUST include this Identifier value in the fragment ACK contained within the EAP-Response.